amspector100/amspector100.github.io/_posts/2018-09-17-introduction.md

 4. Practical Use: I'll discuss how you might practically go about using these algorithms (i.e. using libraries like SKLearn, Tensorflow, Pytorch).

-Throughout, I'll try to focus extensively on use cases of each of the algorithms
-- i.e. the kinds of situations in which you'd use a Naives Bayes Classifier over a SVN or vice versa.
+Throughout, I'll try to focus extensively on use cases of each of the algorithms, i.e. the kinds of situations in which you'd use a Naives Bayes Classifier over a SVN or vice versa.
 Admittedly, not every post will follow this exact structure, but each post should generally cover these kinds of information.

 # Blog Structure